 Visit the titles and collections page to see which titles are eligible for post-cancellation/perpetual access.

-To make a formal claim, please contact us with a request to initiate access via Portico with the following details:
+To make a formal claim, please contact us at email@example.com with a request to initiate access via Portico and include the following details:

 A list of the specific content to which you subscribed or purchased.
 Using this template, please include:

 - For journals: titles, volumes, and issues to which you subscribed